atao60/pop-tech/README.md

 Build and running
 ------

-* To update the frameworks (bootstrap, SyntaxHighlighter, ...):
+* To update the assets (Bootswatch, SyntaxHighlighter, ...):
           `mvn clean process-resources -Pwebjars`
 &nbsp;
 With *M2Eclipse*, see launcher `pop-tech_setup_webjars`.